Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 A major difference in Rosetta Stone vs. Babbel vs. Duolingo is the number of languages each platform offers.

-What Languages Are Available On Babbel, Rosetta Stone & Duolingo?
+What Languages Are Available On Babbel, Rosetta Stone, And Duolingo?

-• Babbel: Provides 14 languages, mainly European options such as Spanish, French, German, Italian, Portuguese, and Dutch.
-Focuses on real-life conversations and structured grammar.
+• Babbel: Offers 14 languages, including Spanish, French, German, Italian, Portuguese, and Dutch, with a focus on practical conversations and structured grammar.

-• Duolingo: Features 30+ languages, including Irish, Welsh, and fictional languages like Klingon and High Valyrian.
-Course depth varies by language.
+• Duolingo: Offers 30+ languages, including Irish, Welsh, and fictional options such as Klingon and High Valyrian.
+Lesson depth varies across courses.

 What Are The Costs Of Rosetta Stone, Babbel, and Duolingo?